We implement our own sustainability programmes and have integrated sustainability into our strategy

 • A construction worker holding a yellow safety helmet standing on a construction site with two other workers in the background.

-Health and safety are critical to any organisation, especially when it comes to employee wellbeing.
-A workforce’s physical and mental health directly affects productivity, morale and overall success.
-Ensuring a safe and supportive environment is essential for any business.
+Health and safety are critical to employee wellbeing and directly affect productivity and morale.
+Providing a safe and supportive environment is therefore essential for any organisation.

-Speeki is a small team that operates from home or the office.
-Our risk assessment indicates that mental health is likely our most significant risk, and we are focused on protecting our people, workplace productivity and morale.
-We achieve this through open engagement, dialogue, support and respect for individuals and their mental health needs.
+Speeki is a small team operating from home and office locations.
+Our risk assessment identifies mental health as our most significant area of focus, and we prioritise protecting our people and workplace morale through open dialogue, support and respect for individual needs.

 • A group of ten business professionals sitting around a long conference table in a modern office conference room with large windows, sunlight streaming in, and cityscape view.